coolshare/ReactReduxStarterKit/README.md

 	       }
     	}

- - Basic function/feature of Redux: connect of React-redux, middleware, dispatching actions, subscription and so on.
+ - <b>Basic function/feature</b> of Redux: connect of React-redux, middleware, dispatching actions, subscription and so on.
    This kit uses a pure Redux pattern in the area communication and view update so no "setState" is used except local
    state like input content state impact button enable state.

- - Other the 3nd-party lib are used included:
+ - <b>Other</b> the 3nd-party lib are used included:

    mapbox-gl, googlemap, react-data-grid, infinite-tree, react-image-gallery, react-tabs, react-youtube